pharris560/attendance-flow/README.md

 1. Navigate to the Classes page
 2. Click on a class to enter attendance mode
-3. Select the date and mark attendance for each student
+3. Select the date and mark attendance for each student/staff member
+4. Use different status options: Present, Absent, Tardy, Excused, or Other (with custom labels)
 4. Use QR Scanner for quick attendance marking

 ### Managing Students/Staff